Install in Docker

 • TIDEWAYS_SAMPLERATE to reconfigure the sample rate.

-The PHP container now sends all data to the Tideways Daemon container for further processing before its send to our backend.
+The PHP container now sends all data to the Tideways-Daemon container for further processing before it sends it on to our backend.

 With docker-compose

-If you are using Docker Compose to setup your project, then integration of Tideways can be done with a dedicated container running the Tideways Daemon and all PHP containers send data to this single container.
+If you are using Docker Compose to set up your project, the integration of Tideways can be done using a dedicated service running the Tideways-Daemon container.
+All PHP containers will then send data to this single container.

-For following docker-composer.yml example, contains only the entries for php (rudimentary) and tideways-daemon container.
+In the following docker-composer.yml example we show a rudimentary php entry and the tideways-daemon container.
 The php/ folder contains the Dockerfile from the documentation above.

 services: